oliviamirascian/CSE455_FinalWebsite/index.md

-# Anime Faces Deblurring using Deep Convolutional Neural Network
+# <div align="center">Anime Faces Deblurring using Deep Convolutional Neural Network </div>
-### Minh Hoang, Olivia Mirascian
+### <div align="center"> Minh Hoang, Olivia Mirascian </div>
-Published on March 10, 2022
+<div align="right"> Published on March 11, 2022 </div>

 ## Abstract
 In this project, we explore image deblurring techniques and learning rates to unblur differently blurred animated images.
 To blur the images, we used three techniques: gaussian filter, box filter, and a custom made motion blurring filter.
 We then used three different deep convolutional neural network models with some different learning rates to train and compare the resulting images and loss.
 We discuss more of the takeaways of this project in this video summary here (make link).

-## Related Works

-## Problem and Inspiration
+## Introduction
 Clear images are important to capture important moments or to record information, although sometimes the images we capture or download result in being blurrier than we imagined.
 In low-level Computer Vision, we've learned different methods to blur a clear image, as well as different blurring filters.
 Moving on to higher-level Computer Vision, we were introduced with more complex techniques and models that excel in multiple tasks such as object detection, semantic segmentation, image classification,...
 We were particularly interested GANs (Generative Adversarial Networks) and one of its applications, which is Image Super-Resolution.

-So for our project, we decided to reimplement Dong et al.'s [paper<sup>[1]</sup>](https://ieeexplore.ieee.org/document/7115171) on Image Super-Resolution using PyTorch on a slightly simpler tasks: Deblurring images that have been blurred in different ways and identify which models and learning rates are most suitable for different types of blurred images.
+Therefore, for our project, we decided to re-implement Dong *et al.*'s [paper<sup>[1]</sup>](https://ieeexplore.ieee.org/document/7115171) on Image Super-Resolution.
+This problem was initially implemented using MATLAB and Keras [here](https://github.com/YapengTian/SRCNN-Keras), so we will re-implement it using PyTorch on a slightly simpler tasks: Deblurring images that have been blurred in different ways and identify which models and learning rates are most suitable for different types of blurred images.
+Our code, plots and results can be found [here](https://github.com/oliviamirascian/CSE455_finalproject).

 ## Dataset and Pre-processing
 We used a Kaggle dataset consisting of 92,219 256x256 images of anime character faces without any metadata.
 For training time purpose, we decided to reduce down the size and use 1,000 images from that dataset in our project.
 We also learned  that the models used in the paper didn't work too well with colored images so we decided to apply grayscale filter to our images before blurring and training.
 The dataset doesn't have any specific intended use but we decided to use it since it was consistent in size and content allowing us to extract important information from our deblurring technique.
-The dataset is available [here](https://www.kaggle.com/scribbless/another-anime-face-dataset)
+The dataset is available [here](https://www.kaggle.com/scribbless/another-anime-face-dataset).

 <div align="center">
 <figure>